 Unlocking access to automated document review can improve the lending process for both consumers and fintechs.
 Unlike manual document review and processing, Ocrolus automatically recognizes and classifies documents with great accuracy.
 The ability to use decision-ready data means that documents, such as loan applications, can be reviewed faster and more accurately.
 That saves money and time for lenders, reduces bad loan costs, and improves customer experiences.

-In the gig economy, with fewer workers on standard payrolls, automated document processing also provides lenders with access to the alternative financial documents necessary to verify income and assets.
+In the gig economy, with fewer workers on standard payrolls, automated intelligent document processing also provides lenders with access to the alternative financial documents necessary to verify income and assets.
 In fact, some borrowers may be motivated to grant lenders permission to access online data and personal financial documents because it will facilitate the review and processing of loan applications.

 Transforming reluctant consumers into satisfied customers requires fintechs to t make safeguarding personal data and privacy a priority as well as standard practice.